dthiagarajan/image_machine_learning_exercises/README.md

 To run a model on the BreakHis dataset:
 - 1 download the BreakHis dataset and put it in a folder in the location ../Datasets
 - 2 bash run_Net.sh
+- 3 after the first run, you can change the run_Net.sh file into: python Histology_Main.py 1 0.5 0 0.1 1 1, to save data reading time

 To run the Cifar-10 dataset:
 - 1 download the Cifar-10 dataset and put it in a folder in the location ../Datasets
-- 2 python Cifar_Main.py "initial learning rate" 1 (initial learning rate of 0.1 is usually used)
+- 2 python Cifar_Main.py "initial learning rate" 1 (initial learning rate of 0.1 can replicate the accuracy mentioned above)